martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

       (do-if-complicated-condition1-is-true)
       ...)

 If you have small items that need to be at the same list level, you can combine them on one line and separate them with \\\\.
-For example, this is useful for keyword symbols:
+Basically, if \\\\ is not the first item on the line, it acts as if you split the line and restarted at the current indentation.
+This is useful, for example, with keyword symbols:

     foo
       :amount \\ 100 \\ :from \\ ocean